nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

 ---
 title: Managing subscriber streams
-description: Learn how to subscribe to an Vonage Video API stream in your web application.
+description: Learn how to subscribe to a Vonage Video API stream in your web application.
 Once you have connected to a session, you can subscribe to a stream to view video, audio, and signalling data.
 product: video
 ---